-BLUE SPRUCE, SILVER SPRUCE (Picea pungens var. argentea Engelm.)7
+BLUE SPRUCE, SILVER SPRUCE (Picea pungens var. argentea Engelm.)3

 Those who are familiar with the shapely and beautiful silvery-blue ornamental varieties of this species would scarcely recognize the blue spruce in its central Rocky Mountain domain.
 Found on the middle and upper slopes, and sculptured by gale-force winds and heavy snows, the trees often bear little resemblance to the carefully nurtured specimens of park and dooryards.
-Even the foliage, except for a brief time in early spring when the needles are coated with a powdery waxy bloom, is dull dark green to bluegreen with only an occasional tree silvery.
-The blue spruce of-
+Even the foliage, except for a brief time in early spring when the needles are coated with a powdery waxy bloom, is dull dark green to blue-green with only an occasional tree silvery.
+The blue spruce often resembles the Engelmann spruce, with which it is sometimes associated at the lower elevations.
+Since both species may be seen as ornamentals outside their natural range, the following comparisons may be useful.